jbengey/ForestFire-VR_MSc/README.md

 # Forest Fire VR

-This is a project used to showcase the implementation of the "Game Of Life" logic to a VR enviroment.
-The application is the randomised event of a forest fire, with additional features added to enhance the experience when inside VR.
+This project showcases an implementation of the "Game Of Life" logic to a VR enviroment.
+The application is a randomised event of a forest fire, with additional features added to enhance the experience when inside VR.